buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 #### .NET Packages

-.NET Core references published open source functionality via Nuget Packages.
+.NET Core references published open source functionality via NuGet Packages.
 These packages may have published security issues, Common Vulnerabilities and Exposures (CVE) or GitHub Security Advisory (GHSA) which will require investigation and replacement by the development team to ensure executing code has the best possible security posture.

 Tools like GitHub's [Dependabot](https://docs.github.com/en/code-security/dependabot) and [SonarQube](https://www.sonarqube.org/) have the capability to warn developers when these vulnerabilities are discovered.
 Even the .NET command line tool provides a basic view of dependency issues: